CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 3. Expand `Personal` and select `Certificates`
 4. You should see your certificate in this store

+{{% alert type="warning" title="Warning" %}}It is very important to set a reminder to update certificates in good time before they expire.
+If they expire then the platform will cease to function and [Cortex Service Portal][] must be contacted for support.{{% /alert %}}

 ### IIS Role Setup and Configuration

 #### Install Internet Information Services (IIS)